Lost COVID Vaccination Card

 COVID Vaccine FAQ

-– Who is eligible for a booster shot (3rd dose) of Pfizer vaccine?
-On September 24th, 2021 the Centers for Disease Control and Prevention (CDC) formally recommended the following individuals receive a booster shot of Pfizer COVID vaccine at least 6 months after receiving the 2nd Pfizer vaccine:
+– Who is eligible for a booster shot of Moderna and Pfizer vaccine?
+The Centers for Disease Control and Prevention (CDC) recommends the following individuals receive a booster shot of Moderna or Pfizer COVID vaccine at least 6 months after receiving the 2nd vaccine:

 - People 65 years and older